 “This study requires a long-term commitment from dog owners and their veterinarians,” said Michael Guy, DVM, MS, PhD study director.
 “We have the potential to learn valuable information that will not only improve canine health but will also significantly advance the entire field of veterinary medicine.”

 “We have lost two out of six Golden Retrievers to various types of cancer,” said Valerie Robson and Greg Vowels, whose young dog Astro will participate in the study.
 “The Golden Retriever Lifetime Study gives us the opportunity to be proactive.
 We want to ensure future generations of dogs will have a fighting chance against cancer.
 As a family, we are so pleased that Morris Animal Foundation has taken on this study and continues to be at the forefront of prevention, treatment breakthroughs and possible cures for cancer.”

 The Golden Retriever Lifetime Study is the first study in the overarching Canine Lifetime Health Project, a nationwide effort to fund groundbreaking studies that address prevention and treatment of canine diseases.
 Learn more about the study and join the Canine Lifetime Health Project at www.CanineLifetimeHealth.org.

-Platinum sponsors of this study include the Morris family, the Blue Buffalo Foundation for Cancer Research, Hill’s Pet Nutrition, Petco, Pfizer Animal Health and VCA Antech.
+Platinum sponsors of this study include the Morris family, the Blue Buffalo Foundation, Hill’s Pet Nutrition, Petco, Pfizer Animal Health and VCA Antech.
 Additional sponsors include the Hadley& Marion Stuart Foundation and Mars Veterinary.